-Join us for a two-day program hosted by the Robert H. Smith International Center for Jefferson Studies and organized by Professors Linda Colley of Princeton University and Eliga Gould of New Hampshire University.
+Join us for a two-day program hosted by the Robert H. Smith International Center for Jefferson Studies and organized by Professors Linda Colley of Princeton University and Eliga Gould of University of New Hampshire.

 Registration is required and free.
 Lunches and coffee services included in registration.